vitaxa/telegramit/README.md

 ![Telegramit](doc/telegramit-logo.png)

-Telegramit is an attempt to make a convenient framework, involving the main functional for Telegram chat bot development.
+Telegramit is an attempt at creating a covenient framework that includes key functionality for developing Telegram chat bots.

 Notice!
-Please, leave your issues, if you don’t have something important in this realization, and I’ll add this soon.
+Please leave an issue if some important feature is missing in the current realisation: I will add it as soon as possible.

 ## Features:

-- Saving of the current conversation (in a case of application’s restart)
+- Conversation persistence (in case of application restarts)

-- Comfortable description of the script of the conversation using Kotlin DSL
+- Convenient conversation scenario description via Kotlin DSL

 - Hot reload for DSL scripts

-- The simplest configuration and Bot’s launch
+- Extremely simple configuration and deployment

 ## Setup: